phreakyboi/Protecting-Your-Mind/README.md

 Let’s forge a tech world where mental health fuels innovation, not burnout.
 You’ve got this—protect your mind, and keep building the future.

----

-This expanded version digs deeper into challenges like ethical dilemmas and perfectionism, adds strategies like unplugging and reframing failure, and includes more tools, examples, and employer tips.
-It’s a standalone, robust resource for your GitHub page or beyond, blending data, stories, and action to support tech pros like you.